Omen IV: The Awakening: Release

 Fox chose to release the film on television due to recent poor box office performances of "devil films" such as The Guardian and The Exorcist III.
 The film had its first North American television airing on the Fox network, on May 20, 1991.
 According to the Nielsen ratings, 6.4 million homes tuned into the premiere, which amounted to 9.4 million viewers overall.
 The film received a theatrical release in some countries, such as Australia, where it opened on August 9, 1991.
 In the United Kingdom, the film debuted theatrically at the 14th Tyneside International Film Festival on October 12, 1991.
 It was subsequently given a general theatrical release in the United Kingdom beginning November 29, 1991.

-Critical response
+Reception

 The movie received an overwhelmingly negative reception from critics.
-As of 2024, on review aggregator website Rotten Tomatoes, the film has an approval rating of 17% based on 6 reviews, with an average rating of 2.6/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 17% based on 6 reviews, with an average rating of 2.6/10.